 How does the MPS program change how we order toner?

 These are monitored by Canon.
 When toner gets low, Canon will automatically mail a toner cartridge to you.

 Local Non-networked Printers

 These are printers that are directly attached to a computer (and are not shared with any other computer or network).
-This type of printer cannot be monitored by HP since it is not connected to the network.
+This type of printer cannot be monitored by Canon since it is not connected to the network.
 When you receive a “toner low” message on this type of printer please follow the instructions listed under manual ordering process

 How do I order cartridges for an inkjet printer?